 Brandon Schmidt, PE

 Brandon grew up in La Crosse, Kansas.
 He graduated from Kansas State University with his degree in Electrical Engineering.
 He is a Senior Electrical Engineer at Burns and McDonnell in Kansas City.
 Since 2011, he has worked at implementing communication systems for power utilities across the United States.
-He lives in Shawnee, Kansas with his wife Lindsay and their daughter, Ava.
+He lives in Shawnee, Kansas with his wife Lindsay and their two daughters.

 Marian is a Chemical Engineer from the University of South Florida, with over 30 years of corporate experience.
 She currently works as a consultant for the KC STEM Alliance on programs that support girls who are interested in STEM.